 Operation Warm in Puget Sound

-Join Our Movement to Give Brand-New Winter Coats to Children in Need in Puget Sound
+Join Our Movement to Give Brand New Coats to Children in Need Across Puget Sound

 Why New Coats?
 Giving a New Coat Helps Improve:

 Giving a child something brand new creates a sense of pride in ownership that fosters self-confidence in children who may feel insecure.

 The #1 way to break the cycle of poverty is through education.
 New coats help children get to school more often on cold and rainy days.

 It's hard to play outside, make snow angels, or just be a kid without a warm coat.
 All children should have a chance to stay active year-round.

 Poverty dictates that a family’s basic needs come first – food, shelter, heat and medicine.
 Often, there is not enough left over for items like warm winter clothing.
 Unfortunately, the need in Puget Sound is great:

 - 17.5% of children in Washington State live in poverty.
 The poverty line is an annual income of less than $25,000/yr for a family of four.